DatasiteLabs/docker-cicd-ruby/README.md

 ## Generating the test rails app

+It may be easiest to build locally and run to generate the rails app with the correct version.

 `test-app` is a basic generated rails app to validate the container and dependencies.

-`gem install rails -v '5.1.4'` # version is specific to a version test for the ruby version.
+`gem install rails -v '5.2.8.1'` # version is specific to a version test for the ruby version.
 You should be able to run others if the ruby version is supported.

 `rails new test-app` generate a test app
+`cd test-app`
-`rails scaffold hello` generate a full resource and migrations `rails db:migrate RAILS_ENV=test` migrate db
+`rails g scaffold hello` generate a full resource and migrations `rails db:migrate RAILS_ENV=test` migrate db

 ```bash